tingerrr/typst-test/CONTRIBUTING.md

 - `fix` for fixing bugs
 - `docs` for changing, fixing or adding new documentation
 - `feat` for a new feature of any kind
-- `chore` for anything else like cleanups or refactors, these shold not have any externally observerable change in behavior (other than speed ups)
+- `chore` for anything else like cleanups or refactors, these should not have any externally observable change in behavior (other than speed ups)

 `b` is optional, but may be a term like:
 - `cli` for change to the cli crate